 As an environmental design office that is a pioneer in passive design, TERAO has a transverse expertise unit for passive design and modeling (CMCB).

-Here is a list of elements to consider in any bioclimatic/passive design project aiming at a better comfort of the users.
+Here is a list of elements to consider in any bioclimatic/passive design project aiming at the better comfort of the users.

 Location